hurabbas05/RetailX-Revenue-Insights-Strategy-Project/README.md

 ## 📌 Overview
 This project was completed as part of the **Data to Action Masterclass (Excelerate)**.
-The goal was to analyze **RetailX sales and returns dataset** using **Python and Excel** to uncover actionable business insights, build visual reports, and provide strategic recommendations to optimize revenue and reduce product returns.
+The objective was to analyze the **RetailX sales and returns dataset** using **Python and Excel** to uncover actionable business insights, create data visualizations, and provide strategic recommendations for revenue growth and return reduction.

 By applying **data cleaning, exploratory data analysis (EDA), visualization, and strategy frameworks**, this project demonstrates how raw data can be transformed into **business intelligence that supports decision-making**.